What is Demiurgy?

 Damascius, who was another late Platonist and biographer, records an example of a soul who follows his leader-god with the life of Iacobus, in his work called Life of Isidore.
 Iacobus of Damascus healed with such precision that the sick hailed him as “another Asclepius,” the deity of healing.
 Philosophers judged his soul “Asclepian,” born with healing insight and, by loving mastery of medicine, drawn ever closer to God.
 His excellence “revealed the god at work,” just as Pheidias’s statues gleamed Hephaestus’s fire and Zeuxis’s canvases caught Apollo’s light.

 Demiurgy is a three-fold discipline.
 First, contemplation (seeing the chain from God to Becoming) orients the soul upward.
-Second, ethical craftsmanship (domain-aligned, excellence-driven labor) mirrors the Mind that “fell in love with Its own Form” and bestowed its powers on man.
+Second, ethical craftsmanship (domain-aligned, excellence-driven labor) mirrors the Mind that “fell in love with Its own Form” and bestowed its powers of contemplation on man.
 Third, sacred invocation (names, hymns, silent mediation) tunes the artisan’s work to the divine speech that turns the heavens.
 When these converge, the Theurgist lets “the gods work through” him, and the craft becomes the living reenactment of the Demiurge’s creativity.
 Struggle to create something beautiful.
 Struggle to remember Beauty.

 To view some of my own demiurgical projects, please check out my translations of hymns into various sacred languages, my didactic TTRPG, and various Voces Mysticae music I have created.